 This is the classic sign of a scared cat, which I’m sure you’ll instantly recognize.
 When something is freaking your cat out, their first instinct is usually to get away from it.
 If something is making your cat nervous, they’ll retreat to somewhere they feel safe, and hide.
 For most cats, this will be a small, quiet and dark space.
 So, if your cat spends a lot of time hidden under the bed, or tucked away in a closet, this is a sign they’re an anxious cat.

 As an example, when you bring your new cat home for the first time, they’ll feel overwhelmed and frightened.
 You can’t blame them – after all, you’ve brought them into an entirely new, unfamiliar world, full of strange sights and smells.
 Once you’ve let them out of the cat carrier, they’ll likely run and hide somewhere.
 A new cat hiding is a standard response.

-Fearful Body Language
+Fearful Body Language in a Nervous Cat

 - Ears: Their ears will be lying flat against their head, and may be pointing sideways or back.

 - Eyes: A nervous cat’s eyes will be as round as saucers.
 Their pupils will be dilated, and they’ll fix their gaze upon whatever is frightening them – until they run away, that is.
 This is called hypervigilance – the cat is on high alert.

 - Tail: If your cat is anxious, they’ll hold their tail low to the ground, or between their legs.
 If they feel threatened, their their tail may bristle and puff up to twice its usual size (piloerection).
 An agitated cat’s tail may twitch at the tip.

 - Posture: A nervous cat who’s feeling scared may crouch low to the ground, cowering.
 They may hug the wall if near to one.
 Their body will be tense.
 Alternatively, if they feel alarmed or threatened, their hackles will go up and they’ll try to make themselves look as big as possible.